The eggstraordinary hens of a Banagher farmer

 Unable to part with his beloved champion hen, John Dolan decided to immortalise Sally and enlisted the services of taxidermist Jim Corcoran from Ballyroan, Co.
 Laois.

-Sally has now returned home and has been placed, in John's words, beside her best friends Marmalade and Ruby.
+Sally returned home last week and has been placed, in John's words, beside her best friends Marmalade and Ruby.

 John said Marmalade was his top performing hen.
 “Marmalade was a three-time world champion,” he explained.
 “She had an average of five clutches of chicks a year and hatched 181 live chicks before passing away in 2019.”
 Marmalade was a red mottled leghorn and passed away at the age of four and a half.